This course is open for applications

 Where can a philosophy degree take me?

-Studying BA(Hons) Philosophy will transform you into an innovative thinker who's able to bring new perspectives to many professions.
+BA(Hons) Philosophy will transform you into an innovative thinker able to bring new perspectives to many professions.
 Our graduates have thrived in academia and the business sector, showcasing the critical thinking, problem-solving, and communication skills they've gained through this course.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.